abrookins/ling/README.txt

 words) in the ANC data.

-You can run a test of the API endpoints using the included suite of Python smoke tests (test_api.py) which accept a filename that should include some words and sentences.
+You can run a test of the API endpoints using the included suite of Python smoke tests (test_api.py) which accepts a filename that should include some words and sentences, e.g. a news article.

 CAVEATS

 This project is under development, largely untested, and not intended for use in production systems.
 It is not packaged for deployment, and is provided without any warranty or implied warranty.
 I offer it purely to share some things I learned while teaching myself Clojure.

+COPYRIGHT

 Copyright 2011, Andrew Brookins.
 Released under the Eclipse Public License, same as Clojure.